Home Appraisals: A Primer

 Getting a house can be the most serious financial decision many of us may ever make.
 Whether it's a primary residence, an additional vacation property or an investment, purchasing real property is a detailed financial transaction that requires multiple people working in concert to pull it all off.

 It's likely you are familiar with the parties taking part in the transaction.
 The real estate agent is the most familiar face in the exchange.
 Then, the bank provides the financial capital needed to finance the exchange.
 And the title company sees to it that all details of the transaction are completed and that a clear title passes from the seller to the buyer.

-So, what party makes sure the real estate is worth the amount being paid?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, who makes sure the real estate is worth the purchase price?
+This is where the appraiser comes in.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from West Valley Appraisal Services will ensure, you as an interested party, are informed.

-Back at the office, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.
+Back at the office, we use two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.

-This is where the appraiser pulls information on local construction costs, the cost of labor and other elements to derive how much it would cost to construct a property comparable to the one being appraised.
-This figure usually sets the maximum on what a property would sell for.
+Here, we gather information on local construction costs, labor rates and other elements to derive how much it would cost to replace the property being appraised.
+This figure often sets the upper limit on what a property would sell for.
 It's also the least used predictor of value.